-It’s here!
-Now homeowners can update their home photos on Redfin!
-If you want to show off a remodel or just want to display your personal photos of your off-market home, Redfin offers an upload option on the website and iOS App.
+If you want to show off a remodel or just want to display your personal photos of your off-market home, Redfin offers the option to upload photos onto our website and iOS App.

 Please note that if your home is currently for sale, pending, or contingent and your photos are not showing correctly, double check with your listing agent to ensure your photos were uploaded into the MLS correctly.
 Redfin will reflect those changes In about 30 minutes.

 Log into Redfin.com and type in your address in the search box under ‘Find a Home.’

 After you find your home, go the top right corner and click the ‘Photos’ button located next to the ‘Edit Facts’ and ‘Favorites’ buttons.

 In order to upload your home’s photos, a homeowner verification box will appear where you can select your name.
 If you have already verified ownership of your home through the Edit Home Facts feature, you will not have to go through this step again.

 If the option to select your name doesn't appear - check your email for a verification from Redfin to update your home.

 Now you can upload photos from your computer.

 The photos are then numbered in the order they will be displayed.
 You can delete any unintended photos using the trash icon and or add additional photos (up to 20) using the ‘Add Photos’ button.